ELIXIR-Norway-Training/DMP-writing-workshop/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3693710.svg)](https://zenodo.org/doi/10.5281/zenodo.3693710)

-2024-06-05 DMP-writing-workshop
+Research Data Management: Planning workshop
 ======

 All Norwegian universities require a DMP for all projects.
-All projects that receive funding from the Norwegian RCN are required to submit a data management plan as soon as possible after the contract with the RCN has been signed.
-This two-days workshop focuses on how-to generate a data management plan for a Life Science research project that will meet both requirements.
+All projects that receive funding from the Norwegian RCN must submit a data management plan as soon as possible after the contract with the RCN has been signed.
+This workshop focuses on generating a data management plan for a Life Science research project.

-The workshop is designed for researchers (PhD candidates, Post Doctoral Fellows, Associate Professors and Professors) in existing and upcoming Life Science projects to develop their DMP in this workshop.
-Here, you will find the teaching material for DMP writing workshop
+The workshop is designed for researchers (PhD candidates, Postdoctoral Fellows, Associate Professors and Professors) in existing and upcoming Life Science projects to develop their DMP in this workshop.
+Here, you will find the teaching material for the DMP writing workshop

-## Online Workshop

 ## Organisers